FATac/fatac.github.com/source/configuration.rst

         ]
     }

-Note that path is a json array, this makes it possible to specify various object indexation.
+Note that path is a json array, this makes it possible to specify various object indexing.
 Let's suppose that we want to indexate one more object: Locations (with property Name).
 Code should be modified as follows:

 ::